Hoping for Future Champions!

 On Sunday I can’t wait to see Count Octave make his debut at Goodwood.
 He’s a gorgeous Frankel colt and has come a long way in a short space of time.
 I like him a lot.

-I can’t finish without mentioning Simple Verse ahead of British Champions Day next weekend.
+I can’t finish without mentioning Simple Versererzfzqssxzscyufuvsbsc ahead of British Champions Day next weekend.
 I saw her the other day; she’s moving great and looks fresh for a horse at this time of year.
 She’s still in her coat and we couldn’t be happier with her.